Why Early Traction Can Be More Dangerous Than No Traction at All

 Building a tech-enabled product (software, hardware, or a combination)

-Open to feedback, iteration, and evidence-informed development
+Open to feedback, iteration,

 You will join a curated cohort of founders working on related challenges, and get access to a structured support system that includes: